Georgia Transfer-on-Death Deed Name a Beneficiary, Skip Probate

 A Transfer-on-Death deed — sometimes called a "TOD deed" or "beneficiary deed" — names a person who will automatically own your Georgia property the moment you die.
 You don't give up anything during your lifetime.
 You still own it.
 You can sell it, refinance it, rent it, or revoke the TOD deed any time, without your beneficiary's permission.

 The transfer only happens when you die, and only if the TOD deed is still on record at that time.
-Your beneficiary doesn't need to go through probate to receive the property — they file a short affidavit and a death certificate with the county, and title is theirs.
+Your beneficiary doesn't need to go through probate to receive the property — they file a death certificate and the appropriate affidavit with the county, and title is theirs.

-Georgia recognized TOD deeds through the Transfer-on-Death Deed Act (HB 1247), which became law on July 1, 2024.
+Georgia recognized TOD deeds through O.C.G.A.
+Title 44, Chapter 17 (enacted by SB 420), which took effect July 1, 2024.
 Before that date, a Georgia homeowner who wanted to pass real estate outside probate had to rely on a will (which still triggers probate), a living trust (expensive, complex), or a quitclaim during life (which gives up control and creates adverse tax consequences).
 TOD deeds are cleaner.

 Why Georgia homeowners use TOD deeds